ProGamerGov/neural-style-pt/README.md

   comma-separated list, such as `-style_blend_weights 3,7`.
 By default all style images are equally weighted.
 * `-gpu`: Zero-indexed ID of the GPU to use; for CPU mode set `-gpu` to `c`.
 For multiple devices, use a comma separated list of zero-indexed GPU IDs and `c` for the CPU.
-* `-multidevice_strategy`: A comma-separated list of layer indices at which to split the network.

 **Optimization options**:
 * `-content_weight`: How much to weight the content reconstruction term.
 Default is 5e0.